-- 1. The strength of Wood Systems depend on the following: - Perpendicular to grain bearing of Post on Header.
-Vertical capacity of Posts (based on Height (Length) - Vertical capacity of Posts (based on Height (Length). - Strength of ground or floor slab below Sole. - The size of a Header depends on the stiffness of the header compared to the structure being supported: - When supporting intact concrete slabs, the concrete structure is usually much stiffer than the header.
-In this case, as long as the posts are no more than 4 ft o.c.(5 ft for 6x6), the minimum, 4x4 or 6x6 header may be used. - depth of i i for each foot of span 4x4 minimum.

-For all other conditions, the header should be designed for - For all other conditions, the header should be designed for the actual load, by a US&R Structures Specialist. - members that are capable of resisting both Tension and Compression) should be limited to 7'-6".

-4. If the length of 2x4 & 2x6 diagonal bracing members is greater
+- The strength of Wood Systems depend on the following: Perpendicular to grain bearing of Post on Header. - Vertical capacity of Posts (based on Height (Length). - Strength of Header and Sole. - Strength of ground or floor slab below Sole. - 2.
+The size of a Header depends on the stiffness of the header compared to the structure being supported: - When supporting intact concrete slabs, the concrete structure is usually much stiffer than the header.
+In this case, as long as the posts are no more than 4 ft o.c.(5 ft for 6x6), the minimum, 4x4 or 6x6 header may be used. - When supporting a wood floor, header should be a depth of 1" for each foot of clear span between posts 4x4 min.
+For all other conditions, the header should be designed for - For all other conditions, the header should be designed for the actual load, by a US&R Structures Specialist. - The Total Length of 2x4 & 2x6 Lacing (diagonal bracing members that are capable of resisting both Tension and Compression) should be limited to 7'-6". - 4.
+If the length of 2x4 & 2x6 diagonal bracing members is greater than 7'-6", then they must be configured as X-bracing, since each member is only capable of resisting Tension. - Pickets are 1" dia. x 36" min., Grade A-36 plain steel rods or Grade 60 rebar, driven a minimum of 24" into soil or paving. - 6.
+Shoring Numbers to Remember (Doug Fir & So.
+Pine) 8, 20, 24, 32, 5 - 8K is Design Strength of 4x4 Post, 8ft long